Marc Márquez: 2013: Rookie champion

-At the Sachsenring, with main rivals Pedrosa and Lorenzo both injured, Márquez took his third pole position in MotoGP.
-After an average start, he worked his way back into the lead by the end of lap five, and claimed his second MotoGP victory.
-At Laguna Seca, Márquez won his third race of the year, extending his championship lead to 16 points over Pedrosa.
+At the Sachsenring, with main rivals Pedrosa and Lorenzo both injured, Márquez took his third pole position in MotoGP and claimed his second MotoGP victory.
+At Laguna Seca, Márquez won his third race, extending his championship lead to 16 points over Pedrosa.
 At the trademark Laguna Seca "Corkscrew", Márquez replicated Rossi's infamous overtake on Casey Stoner in 2008 to pass Rossi himself.
 After the race, Rossi jokingly strangled Márquez in parc fermé before hugging him.
-At Indianapolis, Márquez took pole, but his start was again subpar, and he quickly dropped behind Lorenzo and Pedrosa.
-They were unable to keep pace with Márquez for the full race, and he took his fourth win of the year by just over 3 seconds.
+At Indianapolis, Márquez took pole and his fourth win of the year by just over three seconds.
 At Brno, there was an intense battle between Márquez and Lorenzo, who swapped places several times.
 Márquez made the final pass at Turn 3 with just under four laps to go, and became the first rider to win four consecutive races since Rossi in 2008.